mstksg/hamilton/README.md

     function (one for time-independent systems and one for time-dependent systems.
 But this is un-ideal.

-*   Velocity-dependent potentials:  Would give us the ability to model dissipative systems, like systems with friction (dependent on `signum v`) and linear & quadratic wind resistance.
+*   Velocity-dependent potentials:  Would give us the ability to model systems with velocity-dependent Lagrangians like a charged particle in an electromagnetic field, and also dissipative systems, like systems with friction (dependent on `signum v`) and linear & quadratic wind resistance.

     This issue is much harder, theoretically.
 It involves inverting arbitrary functions `forall a.
 RealFloat a => V.Vector n a -> V.Vector m a`.
 It